Science Test Description

 The Science Test is a 40-question, 35-minute test that measures the interpretation, analysis, evaluation, reasoning, and problem-solving skills required in the natural sciences.

 You are not permitted to use a calculator on the Science Test.

 The test assumes that students are in the process of taking the core science course of study (three years or more) that will prepare them for college-level work and have completed a course in Earth science and/or physical science and a course in biology.

 The test presents several sets of scientific information, each followed by a number of multiple-choice test questions.
-The scientific information is presented in one of three different formats:
+The scientific information is conveyed in one of three different formats:

 - data representation (graphs, tables, and other schematic forms)

-- research summaries (descriptions of one or more related experiments)
+- research summaries (descriptions of several related experiments)

 - conflicting viewpoints (expressions of several related hypotheses or views that are inconsistent with one another)